 “David was told, ‘You cannot enter here.’ ” —2 Samuel 5:6

-Yesterday was the 39th anniversary of the U.S. Supreme Court's decision legalizing abortion.
-This precipitated the development in the USA of what Pope John Paul II called the "culture of death."
+Two days ago was the 49th anniversary of the U.S. Supreme Court’s decision legalizing abortion.
+This precipitated the development in the USA of what Pope St. John Paul II called the “culture of death.”
 We are so entrenched in this culture of death, violence, and the degradation of the human person that it seems impossible to change the situation.
-We have been told we cannot stop Planned Parenthood, cannot change the "politically correct" to the "God-correct," cannot expect people to be pure, and cannot stop our government from financing the holocaust of babies in the womb.
+We have been told we cannot stop Planned Parenthood, cannot change the “politically correct” to the “God-correct,” cannot expect people to be pure, and cannot stop our government from financing the holocaust of babies in the womb.
 Of course, by our own power, we cannot do anything (Jn 15:5).
 So our pro-death, anti-life enemies are correct.
 God, however, can do and has done all things.
-"Thus says the Lord of hosts: Even if this should seem impossible in the eyes of the remnant of this people, shall it in those days be impossible in My eyes also, says the Lord of hosts?"
-(Zec 8:6) "Ah, Lord God, You have made heaven and earth by Your great might, with Your outstretched arm; nothing is impossible to You" (Jer 32:17).
+“Thus says the Lord of hosts: Even if this should seem impossible in the eyes of the remnant of this people, shall it in those days be impossible in My eyes also, says the Lord of hosts?”
+(Zec 8:6) “Ah, Lord God, You have made heaven and earth by Your great might, with Your outstretched arm; nothing is impossible to You” (Jer 32:17).